xword/java-npm-gradle-integration-example/README.md

 ## Make `npm-app` be built by Gradle

-This the essential part consisting of converting `npm-app` to Gradle subproject and executing npm build via Gradle script.
+This is the essential part consisting of converting `npm-app` to Gradle subproject and executing npm build via Gradle script.

-Create `npm-app/build.gradle` file with the following contents, already including gradle-node-plugin dependency.
+Create `npm-app/build.gradle` file with the following contents, already including _gradle-node-plugin_ dependency.
 ```groovy
 buildscript {
     repositories {